NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 Q<sub>coil,cycling</sub>      = total capacity at full load [W]

-<div img="image3618.txt">\({\mathop m\limits^\cdot_{inlet}}\)</div>         = mass flow rate at the inlet to the coil as established by the parent object (Ref.
+<span>${\mathop m\limits^\cdot_{inlet}}$</span>         = mass flow rate at the inlet to the coil as established by the parent object (Ref.
 AirLoopHVAC:UnitaryHeatPump:AirToAir:MultiSpeed, Mass Flow Rate Calculation).
 This flow rate is the average value determined by the parent object, accounting for the specified flow rate when the cooling coil is ON and the specified flow rate when the cooling coil is OFF for the time step being simulated.

 n Sensible capacity